 ‘Of all the self-fulfilling prophecies in our culture, the assumption that aging means decline and poor health is probably the deadliest.’Marilyn Ferguson

 An interesting example of self-fulfilling prophecies occurs in relation to peoples thoughts in relation to ageing.
-While some people utterly dread the thought of getting older, others do not share the same fears continuing to enjoy life no matter what age they might be.
+While some people utterly dread the thought of getting older, others do not share the same fears of continuing to enjoy life no matter what age they might be.

-Fortunately in my life I have also seen many older people not let anything stop them, in particular a lot of the older ranchers in Canada.
+Fortunately, in my life, I have also seen many older people not let anything stop them, in particular, a lot of the older ranchers in Canada.
 People who are completely able to throw around hay bales at well past 50 and are determined to stay active as long as they can.
 I have known family members who are much the same, going on adventures around the world despite being much older than their 20’s.
-All of these people love life, and take much more enjoyment out of life than those who choose to give up on their dreams the moment they hit middle age and they also stay much healthier for longer.
+All of these people love life and take much more enjoyment out of life than those who choose to give up on their dreams the moment they hit middle age, and they also stay much healthier for longer.

 How to take full advantage of Self-Fulfilling Prophecies.

 ‘The law of self-fulfilling prophecy says that you get what you expect.
 So why not create great expectations and the highest vision possible of yourself and your world?’Mark Victor Hansen